dailysponge/discord_playingCardGames/README.md

 # blackjack Bot
 Bot Commands:

-`!startbet` : initiates discord message collection for bet amounts `!stop` : stops discord message collection and saves player data as {playerID}: {betAmount}.
+`!startbet` : initiates discord message collection for bet amounts <br>
+`!stop` : stops discord message collection and saves player data as {playerID}: {betAmount}. <br>
 `!draw`: Issues a random card to the player's direct message.
-Deck is NOT refreshed.
+Deck is NOT refreshed.<br>
 `!end`: player ends their turn.
-Next player in rotation gets the issue the `!draw` command `!open`: Dealer gets to choose which playerID he wants to open and reveal the cards.
+Next player in rotation gets the issue the `!draw` command<br>
+`!open`: Dealer gets to choose which playerID he wants to open and reveal the cards.<br>
 `!wallet`: Displays wallet amount
 # Game plan:
 `!startbet`